-Wholesale Supply, Marketing and Distribution Operations

-We currently provide wholesale supply, marketing and distribution services to independent dealers, multi-state marketers, petrochemical companies, refinery and gas processors and a number of other NGL marketing and distribution companies, primarily located in the Midwest and Southeast.
-During fiscal 2004, our wholesale supply, marketing and distribution operations accounted for approximately 14% of our gross profit.
+Wholesale Supply, Marketing, Distribution and Storage Operations.
+We currently provide wholesale supply, marketing, distribution and storage services to independent dealers, multi-state marketers, petrochemical companies, refinery and gas processors, local natural gas distribution companies and a number of NGL marketing and distribution companies, primarily located in the Midwest, Northeast and Southeast.
+During the nine months ended June 30, 2005, our wholesale supply, marketing and distribution operations accounted for approximately 6% of our gross profit.